Introduction to Google News

-What this means: Publishers that work with audio will see increasing opportunities to increase traffic in search engine optimisation, as Google surfaces audio content more effectively to users.
+What this means: Publishers that work with audio will see increasing opportunities to increase traffic in search engine optimization, as Google surfaces audio content more effectively to users.

-Including your site in Google News can provide huge benefits.
-Besides traffic from Google News, you can also benefit from prominent placement in news-related search results in Google.
-And the personalization features of Google News means that new readers can discover and read your content every day.
+Including your site in Google News can have a huge positive impact on your search results.
+Besides traffic from Google News, you can also benefit from prominent placement in news-related search results in Google through SERP features.